STAT547-UBC-2019-20/demo_project/README.md

 The HTML version of the report can be found [here](https://stat547-ubc-2019-20.github.io/demo_project/docs/milestone1-547-example.html)

 This will continue to update throughout the course and important changes will be marked by a release.

+## Usage

+Below are the steps to reproduce the analysis in this document:

+1. Script 1

+2. Script 2

+3. Script 3

 ## Acknowledgements